ganoninc/winerror-simulator/README.md

-# Coming soon here: A Windows XP Error Simulator
+# Windows XP Error Simulator

-To see an example, watch this [Youtube video](https://www.youtube.com/watch?v=1hAayQ-K9WQ).
+Do you remember that when Windows XP crashed, you used to move the error window and it would draw a long trail of error windows?

+You can have fun again with this simulator.

 ## Demo ##